cadihowley/ScummDocs/docs/about/supported_platforms.md

 ---
 id: supported_platforms
-title: Supported Platforms
+title: Supported platforms
-sidebar_label: Supported Platforms
+sidebar_label: Supported platforms
 ---
-Among the systems on which you can play those games are regular desktop computers (running Windows, Linux, Mac OS X, ...), game consoles (Dreamcast, Nintendo DS & Wii, PS2, PSP, ...), smartphones (Android, iPhone, PocketPC, Symbian ...) and more.
+Among the systems on which you can play games are: regular desktop computers running Windows, Linux, Mac OS X and so on; game consoles such as Dreamcast, Nintendo DS and Wii, PS2, and PSP; and smartphones like Android, iPhone, PocketPC, and Symbian.

-For detailed install instructions, navigate to the ```Installation``` section and choose the desired platform.
+For detailed install instructions on any supported platform, navigate to the ```Installation``` section and choose the desired platform.

-The [wiki](https://wiki.scummvm.org/index.php?title=Platforms) has a complete list of supported platforms (both current and outdated).
+The [wiki](https://wiki.scummvm.org/index.php?title=Platforms) has a complete list of supported platforms, both current and outdated.